ewaldmire/ascender/docs/debugging/debugging_job_event_performance.md

-# climber Job Event Performance Debugging
+# ascender Job Event Performance Debugging

 ## The Job Event Critical Path

 > Observed delay in UI job `stdout`.

-Job events start their life in Ansible, specifically in the climber Ansible callback plugin. climber creates JSON payloads out of function calls and the parameters are passed to the registered callback plugin.
-The moment the JSON payload is created in the callback plugin is the `created` time on a job event record, which is then stored in the climber database.
+Job events start their life in Ansible, specifically in the ascender Ansible callback plugin. ascender creates JSON payloads out of function calls and the parameters are passed to the registered callback plugin.
+The moment the JSON payload is created in the callback plugin is the `created` time on a job event record, which is then stored in the ascender database.
 The `modified` time is when the job event record was stored in the database.
-The difference in `modified - created` is the time it takes for an event to go from Ansible and into the climber database.
+The difference in `modified - created` is the time it takes for an event to go from Ansible and into the ascender database.
 The pieces in between that path are:

   1. Ansible
-  2. The climber callback plugin (inside of `ansible-runner`)
+  2. The ascender callback plugin (inside of `ansible-runner`)
   3. A push to Redis; this ends the processing that happens in the Ansible playbook process space
   4. The work then picks back up in the callback receiver process with a pop from Redis
   5. A bulk insert to `postgres` occurs
   6. Events are emitted over websocket via Redis
-  7. At this point, the handling of the event changes process space to deliver over the websocket(s) via `daphne` to the other climber nodes & to websocket browser clients
+  7. At this point, the handling of the event changes process space to deliver over the websocket(s) via `daphne` to the other ascender nodes & to websocket browser clients
   8. The UI then gets the websocket event and displays it in the job details view

 This is what we call the "critical path" for job events.

 ### Quick Debugging

-* Log in to an climber instance and open Chrome Debug Tools
+* Log in to an ascender instance and open Chrome Debug Tools
 * Paste in the contents of `debug.js` (found below) into the console
 * You will notice a blue square on the screen with a textbox and a button
 * Launch a job and note the job ID